casaar97/D3JS-USACovidMap/Readme.md

 Once we have everything we needed installed, let´s create the required files in the src/ directory:

 - src/index.ts: Business logic.
-- src/communities.ts: Contains information about the latitude and longitude of each community of Spain.
+- src/states.ts: Contains information about the latitude and longitude of each state of USA.
-- src/stats.ts: Contains information about COVID-19 cases per community.
+- src/totalCases.ts: Contains information about COVID-19 cases per state.
+- src/totalDeaths.ts: Contains information about COVID-19 deaths per state.
 - src/index.html: HTML code of the project.
 - src/map.css: CSS code of the project.